Cyclica, Genome Institute of Singapore sign drug discovery partnership

 TAGS

 The partners will undertake research efforts, which will span from polypharmacology profiling to novel compound design for diverse drug discovery programs.
-The collaboration will utilize the deep expertise of Genome Institute of Singapore in functional genomics, drug target discovery, and data analytics, and also the artificial intelligence-augmented Ligand Design and Ligand Express platform of Cyclica.
+The collaboration will utilize the deep expertise of Genome Institute of Singapore in functional genomics, drug target discovery, and data analytics, and also the -augmented Ligand Design and Ligand Express platform of Cyclica.

 Dr. Tam Wai Leong – Group Leader of Precision Oncology at Genome Institute of Singapore said: “Applying AI-augmented approaches towards drug design is innovative and forward-looking.
 It has the potential to rapidly grow the arsenal of new drugs in our fight against diseases like cancer, especially in an era of genomic medicine where physicians and scientists can better define the underlying genetic and molecular drivers of cancers.”